phantomics/april/README.md

 ## Also Not Implemented

 APL's function editor system and control flow statements are not implemented; this type of functionality is also readily accessible through standard Common Lisp.

+## April's Lexicon Compared to Other APLs

+APL has multiple implementations, and there are subtle but significant variations between the lexical functions they offer.
+April's set of functions is closest to those offered by Dyalog APL in its default mode.
+For instance, in April, dyadic `⊂` implements the partitioned enclose function while dyadic `⊆` implements the partition function, as in Dyalog.
+In IBM APL2, however, there is no partitioned enclose function and dyadic `⊂` implements the partition function.
+The same is true in GNU APL, whose design is patterned primarily after APL2.

+The other major lexical difference between APL2-family languages and April is that in April, monadic `⊃` implements the disclose function and monadic `↑` implements the mix function; the converse is true in APL2.

+Dyalog APL offers users the option of using multiple lexical modes, some of which are more similar to APL2.
+The variable controlling these modes is referred to as the "migration level."
+The implementation of migration levels in April is not planned at this time.

 ## Tests and Demo